 3 Home Inspection Tips For Buyers

-Look for an inspector who has certification from a professional home inspection organization like the American Society of Home Inspectors.
-If you aren’t sure where to start looking, ask your real estate agent for suggestions.
-Chances are they know of a reliable company that they’ve worked with before.
+Look for someone who’s certified through a professional organization like the American Society of Home Inspectors.
+You can also ask your real estate agent for a recommendation.

 3 Home Inspection Tips For Sellers

-If you know that something in your home needs a repair, get it done before the inspection.
-Making repairs before the inspector arrives can help you retain your final selling price.
-It also improves the overall results of your inspection and makes it less likely that your buyer will ask for seller concessions.
+If you know that something in your home needs to be repaired, you should do this before the inspection.
+Making repairs ahead of time will ensure the inspection goes well, and will make it less likely the buyer will ask for seller concessions.

 The Bottom Line: Home Inspections Are Crucial To The Buying Process